asketak/chainlink-beth/README.md

 - Timestamp, when the request can be sent and market ends.
 - Possible outcomes.
 These are represented as numerical ranges.

 The users can buy and sell of specific outcome.
-The price per share is between 1-99 gwei.
+The price per share is between 1-99 mETH.
-If the result of the API call falls into the range of some outcome, that all buyers earn 100gwei per share.
+If the result of the API call falls into the range of some outcome, that all buyers earn 100 mETH per share.
-If the result is the API call is something else, then all short sellers earn 100gwei.
+If the result is the API call is something else, then all short sellers earn 100 mETH .

 Beth is deployed on ropsten network with frontend on <http://beth.network>

+## State of the project

+This project is currently deployed on ropsten network.
+Hovewer, it's lacking security features, data aggregation and input validation in current version.
+UI is functional, but could show more information like the amount of winnnings/losses of the user.
+The core functionality, creating markets, adding orders to orderbooks, matching of orders and payouts work as expected.
+We plan to address these issues in future versions.

 ## Market lifecycle